Rare decays of b and c hadrons: Theory challenges

 Going beyond the SM, these decays are known to be highly sensitive probes of new physics~\cite{Altmannshofer:2017wqy}.
 In particular, the $B_s \to \mu \mu$ branching ratio provides a theoretically clean probe of the Wilson coefficients $C_{10}^{(\prime)}$.
 Moreover, the leptonic decays are uniquely sensitive to the scalar and pseudoscalar Wilson coefficients $C_S^{(\prime)}$ and $C_P^{(\prime)}$ as these coefficients lift the helicity suppression.
 Very interesting are also the decays into taus.
 While measuring the branching ratio of $B_s \to \tau \tau$ is very challenging experimentally, many BSM scenarios that are motivated by the current $B$ anomalies predict characteristic enhancements of this decay.

 Note that the predictions for the $B_s \to \mu \mu$ and $B^0 \to \mu \mu$ branching ratios in equation \eqref{eq:Bsmumu_SM} use the $V_{cb}$ value from inclusive determinations $|V_{cb}|_\text{incl.} = (42.00\pm 0.64)\times 10^{-3}$ from~\cite{Gambino:2016jkc}.
-Using instead the exclusive value, e.g. $|V_{cb}|_\text{excl.} = (39.4\pm 0.8)\times 10^{-3}$ from~\cite{PDG} would give branching ratios that are more than 10\% smaller.
+Using instead the exclusive value, e.g. $|V_{cb}|_\text{excl.} = (39.4\pm 0.8)\times 10^{-3}$ from~\cite{PDG} would give branching ratios that are more than 10\% smaller (see e.g.~\cite{Buras:2022wpw}).
 While improving the lattice predictions for the decay constants would be clearly welcome, resolving the tension between the inclusive and exclusive $|V_{cb}|$ determinations~\cite{PDG, Ricciardi:2021shl, Altmannshofer:2021uub} will be most important to improve the uncertainties of the theory predictions and to fully make use of the exquisite new physics sensitivity of $B_s \to \ell \ell$ and $B^0 \to \ell \ell$.
-Alternatively, one could consider suitable ratios with other observables~\cite{Bobeth:2021cxm, Buras:2021nns}, e.g. the $B$ meson oscillation frequencies $\Delta M_d$ and $\Delta M_s$ to remove the sensitivity to the CKM input.
-This however comes at the cost of introducing dependence on additional hadronic parameters and potentially on additional unrelated new physics.
+Alternatively, one could consider suitable ratios with other observables~\cite{Buras:2003td, Bobeth:2021cxm, Buras:2021nns}, e.g. the $B$ meson oscillation frequencies $\Delta M_d$ and $\Delta M_s$ to remove the sensitivity to the CKM input.
+Such ratios are sensitive probes of new physics but they introduce dependence on additional hadronic parameters and potentially on additional unrelated new physics.

 There are also additional observables in the leptonic decays that are sensitive to new physics.
 Thanks to the sizable width difference of the neutral $B_s$ mesons, the effective lifetime in $B_s \to \mu \mu$, $\tau_\text{eff}$~\cite{DeBruyn:2012wk}, provides an interesting complementary probe of scalar and pseudoscalar new physics.
 Existing results on $\tau_\text{eff}$ already start to give non-trivial constraints~\cite{Altmannshofer:2021qrr}.
 The time dependent CP-asymmetry $S_{\mu\mu}$~\cite{Buras:2013uqa} could give access to imaginary parts of the scalar and pseudoscalar Wilson coefficients.
 Also the decay with an additional photon, $B_s \to \mu\mu \gamma$ provides interesting complementary new physics sensitivity~\cite{Guadagnoli:2017quo,Carvunis:2021jga}.